 Early Indian Astronomy

-'Thou art a blessing when thou
+'Thou art a blessing when thou art near

 Raise up wealth to the worshipper, thou mighty Dawn

 Shine for us with thy best rays, thou bright Dawn